remind101/empire/README.md

 ### Deploying

 Any tagged Docker image can be deployed to Empire as an app.
 Empire doesn't enforce how you tag your Docker images, but we recommend tagging the image with the git sha that it was built from, and deploying that.
-We have a tool for performing deployments called [Tugboat][tugboat] that supports deploying Docker images to empire.
+We have a tool for performing deployments called [Tugboat][tugboat] that supports deploying Docker images to Empire.

 When you deploy a Docker image to Empire, it will extract a `Procfile` from the WORKDIR.
 Like Heroku, you can specify different process types that compose your service (e.g. `web` and `worker`), and scale them individually.
 Each process type in the Procfile maps directly to an ECS Service.